QLSD: Quantised Langevin stochastic dynamics for Bayesian federated learning: INTRODUCTION

-Federated learning (FL) is a particular branch of machine learning which aims at addressing these new challenges \cite{KairouzFL}.
-Similarly to traditional machine learning, the current FL paradigm considers the minimisation of an empirical risk function defined over the entire dataset gathered from each client.
-As such, many methods derived from stochastic gradient descent techniques have been proposed in the literature to meet the specific FL constraints \cite{mcmahan17,qsgd17,DIANA19,scaffold20,fedprox20,Artemis20}.
-Whilst these approaches have successfully solved some issues associated to FL, they are unable to capture and quantify epistemic predictive uncertainty which is essential in many applications such as autonomous driving or precision medicine \cite{Hunter16,Franchi20}.
-The Bayesian paradigm \cite{Robert94} stands for a natural candidate to quantify uncertainty and as such has become ubiquitous in the machine learning community \cite{Andrieu2003}.
-Many recent proposals have focused on scaling serial workhorses Bayesian methods such as variational and Markov chain Monte Carlo (MCMC) algorithms to distributed architectures \cite{Wang2013,Ahn14,Wang2015,pmlr-v84-chowdhury18a,Scott2016,Vono_Paulin_Doucet_2019,Jordan2019,Rendell2020}; but very few have tried to address the challenges inherent in FL \cite{2020_conducive_gradients,simeone20}.
+Many methods derived from stochastic gradient descent techniques have been proposed in the literature to meet the specific FL constraints \citep{mcmahan2017communication,alistarh2017qsgd,DIANA19,scaffold20,fedprox20,Artemis20}, see \citet{FLreview2021} for a recent comprehensive overview.
+Whilst these approaches have successfully solved important issues associated to FL, they are unfortunately unable to capture and quantify epistemic predictive uncertainty which is essential in many applications such as autonomous driving or precision medicine \citep{Hunter16,Franchi20}.
+Indeed, these methods only provide a point estimate being a minimiser of a target empirical risk function.
+In contrast, the Bayesian paradigm \citep{Robert94} stands for a natural candidate to quantify uncertainty by providing a full description of the posterior distribution of the parameter of interest, and as such has become ubiquitous in the machine learning community \citep{Andrieu2003,JMLR:v14:hoffman13a,izmailov2020subspace,izmailov2021bayesian}.